 - Hand sewing needle

 - The illustration below shows our three fabric and thread combinations.
-Remember, you can click on any image on Sew4Home to open up a larger view of that image.
+Click on any image to open up a larger view.

 - Since all the trim pieces are meant to be the main eye-catching accents, take the time to carefully fussy cut each to center the motifs for a 1½” reveal when folded into place.